Jacqueline Diamond - Home

 After graduating from Brandeis University in Waltham, Massachusetts, I spent a year in Europe on a writing fellowship from the Thomas Watson Foundation.
 The play I wrote about Lorenzo de' Medici was never produced, but I learned a lot about writing, culture and myself, as well as improving my French and Italian.

 My next move, at age 23, was to Southern California, where my brother lived.
 I worked briefly in public relations, then for two newspapers and The Associated Press bureau in Los Angeles.
-I covered a variety of news stories as well as theater from 1980-1983, when Ieft to write novels and start a family.
+I covered a variety of news stories as well as theater from 1980-1983, when I Ieft to write novels and start a family.
 In 1993-1994, I wrote a nationally distributed TV column for AP.
 Along the way, I had the fun of interviewing stars including Debbie Reynolds, Dick Van Dyke, Pearl Bailey, Lily Tomlin, James Garner and many more.

 All this time, I was writing plays, scripts and books.
 Except for a couple of plays produced locally, they came back with painful rejection slips.